UK leadership favourite Truss U-turns on pay plan in first big misstep | Politics

 UK leadership favourite Truss U-turns on pay plan in first big misstep

-"In a race which certainly had seen some fairly radical and bold proposals made by both candidates ... we certainly don't know what impact if any it (has) had on the Tory membership as a whole." ($1 = 0.8205 pounds)
+"In a race which certainly had seen some fairly radical and bold proposals made by both candidates ... we certainly don't know what impact if any it (has) had on the Tory membership as a whole," he told broadcaster GB News. ($1 = 0.8205 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)